Peace

 Day 9 — Proverbs 3:5-6

-Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.
+Trust in Yahweh with all your heart, and don’t lean on your own understanding.
+In all your ways acknowledge him, and he will make your paths straight.

 Anxiety often arises from over-analysis.
 This verse invites strategic surrender: trust + acknowledgment + straightened path.